python-processing-unit/ASM-Lang/SPECIFICATION.md

 Functions are defined using the `FUNC` keyword with explicit parameter and return types.
 The canonical positional-only form is `FUNC name(T1:arg1, T2:arg2, ..., TN:argN):R{ block }`, where each `Tk` and `R` is `INT`, `STR`, or `TNS`.
 Parameters may also declare a call-time default value using `Tk:arg=expr`.
 A parameter without a default is positional; a parameter with a default is keyword-capable.
 Positional parameters must appear before any parameters with defaults.
 Defining a function binds `name` to a callable body with the specified typed formal parameters.
 Function names must not conflict with the names of built-in operators or functions.

 A user-defined function is called with the same syntax as a built-in: `name(expr1, expr2, ..., exprN)`.
 Calls may supply zero or more positional arguments (left-to-right) followed by zero or more keyword arguments of the form `param=expr`.
 Keyword arguments can only appear after all positional arguments.
 At the call site, every positional argument is bound to the next positional parameter; keyword arguments must match the name of a parameter that declared a default value.
 Duplicate keyword names, supplying too many positional arguments, or providing a keyword for an unknown parameter are runtime errors.
 If a keyword-capable parameter is omitted from the call, its default expression is evaluated at call time in the function's lexical environment after earlier parameters have been bound.
 The evaluated default must match the parameter's declared type.
-Built-in functions do not accept keyword arguments; attempting to pass one raises a runtime error.
+Built-in functions do not accept keyword arguments except that `READFILE` and `WRITEFILE` allow a single optional `coding=` keyword; attempting to pass any other keyword raises a runtime error.
 Arguments are evaluated left-to-right.
 The function body executes in a new environment (activation record) that closes over the defining environment.
 If a `RETURN(v)` statement is executed, the function terminates immediately and yields `v`; the returned value must match the declared return type.
 If control reaches the end of the body without `RETURN`, the function returns a default value of the declared return type (0 for `INT`, "" for `STR`).
 Functions whose return type is
 `TNS` must execute an explicit `RETURN` with a tensor value; reaching the end of the body without returning is a runtime error for `TNS`-returning functions.

 Built-in operators and functions can be viewed as pre-defined functions provided by the runtime environment.
 User-defined functions share the same call syntax and are distinguished only by their names and bodies.
 Because of the shared namespace, a user-defined function is not permitted to use any name already reserved for a built-in.
 Attempting to violate this will raise an exception.